Get Raw Milk Aurochs

 In a brilliant side-step by big business and the establishment, the blame was shifted away from this unreal concoction onto raw milk using the latest in scapegoating tech: germ theory.

-It’s all a big misunderstanding, a profitable one
+Big misunderstanding, a profitable one

 Image: Library of Congress, 1858